-Interview with John WILLSTEED
+Interview with & memoir by John WILLSTEED

 the ephemera interviews